koush/koush.com/_posts/one-review.md

 limit themselves to device constraints, and allow their visions as prototyped in Photoshop to become a reality.

 The Sense Home widgets and feeds are nice, and surprisingly usable.
 Everything feels smooth and snappy.
 The animations are subtle, not overdone.
+HTC Zoe lets you create decently cool video snippets in a fraction of the time it would take a user to do it themselves.
+It wasn't really my bag, but I can see users enjoying and using it.

-> And then there's the Sense App Drawer...
+##### And then there's the Sense App Drawer...

 The Sense home screen is not bad, but as mentioned in other reviews, the app drawer renders it nearly unusable... it only houses a 3x3 (4x3 after the first page) grid of icons.
 That isn't nearly enough being shown on the page to actually find an app once you start